dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 There are a number of ways we could go about something like this, we're going to use some assembly (not too much!) as it gives us the fine control over the cpu we need.
 There are other ways, like the infamous `__attribute__((interrupt))`, but these have their own issues and limitations.
 This small bit of assembly code will allow us to add other things as we go.

 *Authors Note: Using `__attribute__((interrupt))` may seem tempting with how simple it is, and it lets you avoid assembly!
-This is easy mistake to make (one I made my myself early on).
+This is easy mistake to make (one I made myself early on).
 This method is best avoided as covers the simple case of saving all the general purpose registers, but does nothing else.
 Later on you will want to do other things inside your interrupt stub, and thus have to abandon the attribute and write your own stub anyway.
 Better to get it right from the beginning. - DT.*

 There are a number of places where the state of the general purpose registers could be stored, we're going to use the stack as it's extremely simple to implement.
 In protected mode there are the `pusha`/`popa` instructions for this, but they're not present in long mode so we have to do this ourselves.